CuzImAzizx/obsidian-image-organizer/README.md

-# Obsidian Image Organizer
+# 🖼️ Obsidian Image Organizer

-This vibe-coded script will organize your Obsidian vault.
-Instead of having every pasted image dumped in the root directory, they’ll be moved into an `assets/` folder next to the note that references them.
+This vibe-coded script will **organize** your Obsidian vault.
+Instead of having every pasted image dumped in the root directory, it will be moved into an `assets/` folder next to the note that references it.

+It will also **compress** all PNG images (optional) to save space!
+Since they are all screenshots, why would you keep the full resolution?

+---

-## Example
+## 📁 Example

 ### Before